DDreher/OpenCL-Sandbox/README.md

 # PrefixScan_Test

 Contains test and performance comparisons of the PrefixScan algorithms.
-Tests are implemented with Catch22.

 # HashTable